Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Complex Fractal Measure and Quantum Field Theory

-Specially, this well-defined measure naturally leads to the Maxwell theory for $\frak n=3$ and $m=0$ in the Coulomb gauge; $\partial_i A_i=A_0=0$.
-Therefore, it seems that the Wiener fractal process could be similarly considered for gauge field theories via some appropriate modifications within the fractal norm and consequently the Lebesgue fractal measure.\footnote{This is the main subject of \cite{varshovi}.} Moreover, Feynman's path-integral formulation of quantum mechanics can be worked out via the machinery we used above to extract the scalar quantum field theories in a natural way within the real analysis framework based on purely geometric and stochastic foundations.
+Especially, this well-defined measure naturally leads to the Maxwell theory for $\frak n=3$ and $m=0$ in the Coulomb gauge; $\partial_i A_i=A_0=0$.
+Therefore, it seems that the Wiener fractal process could be similarly considered for gauge field theories via some appropriate modifications within the fractal norm and consequently the Lebesgue fractal measure.\footnote{This is the main subject of \cite{varshovi}.} Moreover, Feynman's path-integral formulation of quantum mechanics can be worked out via the machinery we used above to extract the path-integral formulation of scalar quantum field theories.
 This is the subject of \textbf{Appendix A}.

-In particular, the main conclusion of the last two sections is that the Lorentz symmetry in the background of relativistic quantum field theories stems from a natural feature of fractal wave functions, which emerges as the fractal norm within the phase space of Fourier modes.
+In particular, the main conclusion of the last two sections is that the Lorentz invariance of relativistic quantum field theories is an approximated symmetry that holds at the local approximation of the theories and stems from a natural feature of the fractality of wave functions, which emerges via the fractal norm.
 As we saw above, the fundamental assumption for extracting the symmetry is the classical separation of space and time as two distinct entities.
-This idea has two major similarities to the Horava-Lifschitz theory of gravity \cite{horava}:
+This idea has two major similarities to the Horava-Lifschitz theory of quantum gravity \cite{horava}:\\